Google Reviews

 Video Prototype

-The embedded video below will play a narrated video by me where I go through my functional prototype that I created on Figma (you can also access this video through the link below):
+The embedded video below will play a narrated video by me where I go through my functional prototype that I created on Figma (video also accessible through the link below):

 https://youtu.be/Hrx-cjMPGG0?si=kXyNXe0emc1YR5uF